kaliop/ezdocker-stack/Readme.md

     ./stack.sh update

 *NB:* this will apply any changes coming from the git repository which contains the definition of the stack, but it will not update the base Docker images in use.
-If the base images have been updated, because of eg. known security vulnerabilities, it is recommended to rebuild all the containers by stopping them and the running:

-    docker-compose build --pull

-Note that this might take a while and need a lot of disk space.
-Remove unused container images to free some space.

 ## Changing the environment configuration